bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OpticalNetworkUnitType_3MqyyGk_v15RyXHBF73XE8/Documentation.md

-Indicate the type of the ONU equipment.
+Indicates the type of the optical network unit equipment.